pavangovu/pdb-miner/README.md

 ## DAG of jobs
 ![alt text](dag.svg)
 ## Pipeline input
-Pipline automatically creates input consisting of all PDB entries with halide sites
+Pipeline automatically creates input consisting of all PDB entries with halide sites

 Or you can collect your input by following rule: